MetalbolicX/chartex/docs/api-reference.md

 console.log(bar(customData, options));
 ```

 > [!Note]
 > - The chart automatically adjusts the height based on the maximum value in the dataset.
 > - Value labels are displayed at the top of each bar when space permits.
 > - Labels are shown at the bottom of each bar, truncated if they exceed the bar width.
 > - Individual bars can have custom styling by providing a style property in the data.

-> [!Warning]
-> - The function validates input data and throws a TypeError for invalid data formats.

 ### `bullet`